Civil Rights Clinic

 The Civil Rights Clinic is a yearlong clinic that offers income-qualified clients legal assistance with civil rights litigation and record expungement.
 Students participate in weekly seminars that address substantive and procedural law issues, then experience hands-on training in case intake and interviewing, client counseling, fact investigation, case analysis, mediation, negotiation, research, and drafting of complaints and documents.

 Duquesne Law students attend monthly meetings at the Pittsburgh Chapter of the NAACP to review discrimination claims and conduct initial client intake meetings on site.
 This innovative partnership with the organization’s staff and volunteers has resulted in a comprehensive NAACP intake and referral system for civil rights and other legal complaints.
-Potentially viable complaints are then referred to the Civil Rights Clinic or and other appropriate sources for assistance.
+Potentially viable complaints are then referred to the Civil Rights Clinic and/or other appropriate sources for assistance.

 In a partnership with the Urban League of Pittsburgh, Civil Rights Clinic students also attend a monthly “Pardon Clinic” and teach participants about Pennsylvania expungement law and the pardon process.
 Under the direction of supervising attorneys, students provide advice and represent individuals pursuing expungements and pardons.
 Students then draft the necessary petitions and motions and file the petitions in the appropriate counties.